Off the Rails (2021 film): Plot

 The group fall asleep on the train, missing their Barcelona stop and waking in Italy.
 As they have lost Liz's fanny pack with their passports and money, they have to take smaller, regional trains to get back on track.

 Their train temporarily breaks down.
 So, while they are waiting for it to be repaired, Cassie and Liz help an Italian girl give birth.
 Afterwards, as Maddie has befriended local Angelo, the group is invited to his village to celebrate the birth.
 As the couple does not agree on a name, the group suggests Ana.

 Cassie dances with the baby's grandfather Giovanni, the mayor.
-They later spends the night together.
+They later have sex while spending the night together.
 Maddie is happy to share a kiss with Angelo.
 Cassie arrives late for the train.
 When she does not apologize, Kate again brings up an old fight they had over a man.
 Cassie forces her to tell Liz about the call she had made to her husband John, as it was answered by another woman.

 It comes to light that Kate had slept with Cassie's husband Steven.
 Everyone gets upset, leaving the station.
 Eventually, the three old friends reconvene near the train station.
-Realising Maddie has likely headed on to Palma without them, Giovanni gets his pilot to fly them to Barcelona.
+Realizing Maddie has likely headed on to Palma without them, Giovanni gets his pilot to fly them to Barcelona.
 There, Colin loans the group his motorcycle with sidecar to reach the ferry.

 Missing the ferry, they steal a boat.
 On their way, Cassie explains that the letters she had between Kate and Steve are the evidence she needs to keep custody of their son Clay.
-The friends make up, then they arrive to Palma Cathedral in time to see the Candlemas light show, the unique phenomena occurring only twice a year in which sunlight projects through one of its rose windows to the opposite wall, directly below the other.
+The friends make up, then they arrive at Palma Cathedral in time to reunite with Maddie and see the Candlemas light show, the unique phenomena occurring only twice a year in which sunlight projects through one of its rose windows to the opposite wall, directly below the other, calling it "God's disco ball."
 Kate imagines seeing Anna smiling at them.

 Lastly, they take the sample of Anna's ashes, each throwing a bit into the ocean at her favorite beach.
 Then, they run into the sea together.